 Note: Before you begin, you should review the LAN and WAN guidelines and plan the network.
 Complete the Installation Planner.
-You will need to know the IP addresses reserved by the customer for the 3300 ICP Controller (one for the RTC and one for the E2T) and for the IP Phones.
+You will need to know the IP addresses reserved by the customer for the 3300 ICP Controller (one for the RTC and one for the E2T for the 250 user/700 user controllers, one for the 100 user controller) and for the IP phones.